Aryan6728/Txmarket/README.md

 (e.g. cron-job.org every 10 min) so live streams and the keeper stay up.
-`SEED_LIQUIDITY_USDC` controls how much USDC each new market pulls from the keeper wallet; `WC_COMPETITION_ID` (default 72) merges the full World Cup fixture list into the schedule.
+`SEED_LIQUIDITY_USDC` controls how much USDC each new market pulls from the keeper wallet; `WC_COMPETITION_ID` (default 72) merges the full World Cup fixture list into the schedule

 ## TxLINE endpoints used (for submission docs)